stelzinga/MF/Management_Framework.md

 - Creativity: is the ability to create something new using Imagination, innovation.
 - Inventiveness: being innovative, see Creativity.
 - Team spirit: ability and even desire to cooperate with others, the ability to build, and rely on relationships.
-- Self-learner: ability to teach oneself new topics by finding and using relevant sources of information adequate for that topic and then studying or practising them.
+- Self-learner: ability to teach oneself new topics by finding and using relevant sources of information adequate for that topic and then studying or practicing them.
 - Self-critical: ability to question oneself to improve the quality of one's output and to increase one's understanding of relevant topics
 - Self-starter: ability to see tasks requiring to be done and start working on them without being asked by someone else to do so.
 - Analytical: ability to collect, process and transform Data (records of fact) into Information (interpretation of facts) relevant to a topic